-In this table I had Oobleck on one side and water + food coloring on the other.
-Oobleck is just corn starch and water combined and then I added a bit of green coloring.
+In this table, I had Oobleck on one side and water + food colouring on the other.
+Oobleck is just corn starch and water combined and then I added a bit of green colouring.
 We included our Safari TOOB frogs, some fake plants, rocks, and sticks.
 My 2.5 year old absolutely LOVES Oobleck and it always keeps her attention for a long time.

 17 | FRUIT AND WATER PLAY

 This is an easy one!
 All you need is some lemon and lime slices (or whatever fruit you have on hand) and some water!
 Then I just added some bowls and scoopers and we were all set.
 A great activity for a sunny day.